 - For older phones with a Home button, just swipe up from the bottom of the screen,

-- To dismiss the Control Center, swipe in the opposite direction.
+- To dismiss the Control Center, swipe back down.

 How to customize Control Center apps